openworm/openworm_docs/docs/Resources/resources.md

 ### Geppetto

 Geppetto is a generic multi-algorithm integration platform written in Java and HTML5 by Cantarelli, Idili, Martinez and Khayrulin whose goal is to enable the world to play with simulations via their web browser, dramatically reducing the barrier to entry.
-We are currently working to port the functionality in Sibernetic into Geppetto, which would transform the experience of seeing the model from looking at a YouTube video to being able to play and interact with the model in 3D.
+We are currently working to port the functionality in Sibernetic (see below) into Geppetto, which would transform the experience of seeing the model from looking at a YouTube video to being able to play and interact with the model in 3D.

 ![image](http://www.geppetto.org/images/cn2.png)